WeTransfer/sqewer/DETAILS.md

     job = MyJob.new(ids: [1,2,3])
     job.run

+Note that at this point only arguments that are raw JSON types are supported:

+* Hash
+* Array
+* Numeric
+* String
+* nil/false/true

+If you need marshalable Ruby types there instead, you might need to implement a custom `Serializer.`

 ## Jobs spawning dependent jobs

 If your `run` method on the job object accepts arguments (has non-zero `arity` ) the `ExecutionContext` will